jundalisay/sp/content/en/material/principles/intro/chapter-03.md

 <!-- All forces such as gravity, electromagnetism, contact forces are manifestations of the 2 Forces, which are aethereal in nature. -->

-Instead of unsystemic names such as gluons, quarks, electrons, we use acronyms that show an identity's place in the model.
+Instead of unsystemic arbitrary names such as gluons, quarks, electrons, we use acronyms that show an identity's place in the model.

 Physics Particle | Superphysics Particle
 --- | ---